Social, Emotional, Mental Health and Wellbeing

-An individual’s SEMH needs will impact on their wellbeing; wellbeing is about both feeling good and functioning well in your day to day life.
+An individual’s SEMH needs will impact on their wellbeing; wellbeing is about both feeling good and functioning well in day to day life.
 The things that we do and the way that we think affects our wellbeing.
 Improving wellbeing is proven to help with our physical health, our performance at school, college and work, and improving our quality of life.

 There are five ways that we can boost our wellbeing: